Updated Fall 2017

 We've added one new bottle to the glass category during this year's Spring update, which now makes for three contenders for our top pick in glass bottles.
 In addition to the Soma Bottle and the tried and tested favorite, the Lifefactory Glass Flip Cap

 , we also checked out the new BKR bottle.
 Out of the three, the Lifefactory still proved to be our favorite.
 It is durable and practical, with different lid options if the flip cap design is not for you.
 The Lifefactory is small and portable, making it a great lifestyle bottle.
 In general, glass bottles are becoming more and more popular as consumers seek alternatives to plastic since they are considered to be safe from chemical leaching.
 The LifeFactory's narrow shape is easily carried by hand, or by the carrying handle, and the bottle fits nicely into most cup holders.
 No other bottles provide the portability of the Lifefactory while still evoking the feeling of drinking from a glass in the kitchen.
 Impressively, the bottle also passed our drop tests, due to its silicone sleeve.
-If cared for properly, this bottle will last a long time.
+If cared for properly, this bottle will last.